broadinstitute/pgen-jni/README.md

 interface.
 See the plink2 pgen [spec](https://github.com/chrchang/plink-ng/tree/master/pgen_spec) for more information about the PGEN file format.

 The Java implementation uses an underlying native component, which is built here using a combination of local source files, plus some source files taken directly from the plink-ng repo.
-NOTE: This project is based on, and uses (an alpha version of) that plink-ng pgen writing source.
+(NOTE: This project is based on, and uses an alpha version of, that plink-ng pgen writing source.
-See the notes below on how to update this project to use a newer version of plink-ng source.
+See the [Updating to newer versions of plink-ng](#updating-to-newer-versions-of-plink-ng) section below for instructions on how to update this project to use a newer version of plink-ng source.)

-## Supported runtime platforms:
+## Supported Runtime Platforms:
 - linux intel x64
 - macos intel x64